Doctor Visits

 Am I at risk for osteoporosis?

 Osteoporosis is most common in older women, but men can also get it.
-Your risk for osteoporosis increases as you get older.
+Your risk for osteoporosis goes up as you get older.

-Other things can increase your risk for osteoporosis, including:
+Other things can raise your risk for osteoporosis, including:

 • Hormone changes (especially for women who have gone through menopause)